 “Work” is increasingly something you do, not someplace you go.
 Many jobs can be done from anywhere, at any hours.
 Phrases like “workplace” or “working outside the home” are losing their meaning. … The black and white world of working mother vs. stay-at-home mother is giving way to grey.”

-The greying of the divide between woman who work inside and outside of the home is a good thing to my mind.
-The mobile nature of work is partly responsible for this shift, and for that I’m thankful.
-I take full advantage of mobile technology and can’t imagine my life without it, but I try not to kid myself that there isn’t a price to pay for all this constant connectedness.
+The greying of the divide between women who work inside and outside of the home is a good thing to my mind.
+The mobile nature of work is partly responsible for this shift, and for that, I’m thankful.
+I take full advantage of mobile technology and can’t imagine my life without it, but I try not to tell myself there isn’t a price to pay for all this constant connectedness.

-Where are you on the work life balance scale?
+Where are you on the work-life balance scale?
 Have you struck a comfortable balance?
 If so, what has worked for you?
-If not, what are you doing about it.
-Balance is a moving target for me as my kids and I both age, but for the most part I feel “in balance” (whatever that means).
-For what its worth, I think this feeling has more to do with my acceptance of not having it all or getting it all done, than with having figured out how to strike the balance.
-It might also have a lot to do with my kids being older, although in some ways balancing life with teens is just as hard as balancing it with toddlers.
+If not, what are you doing about it?
+Balance is a moving target for me as my kids and I both age, but for the most part, I feel “in balance” (whatever that means).
+For what it’s worth, I think this feeling has more to do with my acceptance of not having it all or getting it all done than figuring out how to strike the balance.
+It might also have a lot to do with my kids being older, although in some ways, balancing life with teens is just as hard as balancing it with toddlers.

 - What does balance mean?

-- Why do woman struggle more with work life balance?
+- Why do women struggle more with work-life balance?

 - What types of flex schedules are people using?

 - How to find time for more work without using more child care?

 - What are the dangers of mobile technology in achieving a balance between our work life and family life?